 The overall setting of the site is considered to be one that is very acceptable for residential development and commercial development within the present neighborhood setting.
 The site and the immediate surrounding area is not considered to be one that comprises a "high crime" neighborhood.
-The most recent crime rate data for Chattooga County reported by the Georgia Bureau of Investigation - Uniform Crime Report revealed that violent crime and property crime rate for Chattooga County was extremely low, particularly for violent Crime (homicide, rape, robbery and assault).
+The most recent crime rate data for Chattooga County reported by the Georgia Bureau of Investigation - Uniform Crime Report revealed that violent crime and property crime rate for Chattooga County was extremely low, particularly for violent crime (homicide, rape, robbery and assault).
+Further, the total number of crimes declined by 56 for the last two reporting periods, representing a decrease of 9.2%.